 Further to the north in Yorkshire, Thomas de Denne; Richard de Denne; and Adam Denman were all listed in the Yorkshire Poll Tax Rolls of 1379.

 Early History of the Denmand family

-Another 139 words (10 lines of text) are included under the topic Early Denmand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Denmand research.
+Another 70 words (5 lines of text) are included under the topic Early Denmand History in all our PDF Extended History products and printed products wherever possible.